Anne Osborn Krueger: Early life

 Krueger was born on February 12, 1934, in Endicott, New York.
 Her father was a physician.
-Her uncles include the Australian politician Sir Reginald Wright and physiologist Sir Roy Wright.
+Her uncles include the Australian politician Sir Reginald Wright and physiologist Sir Douglas Wright.
 She received her undergraduate degree from Oberlin College in 1953.
 She received her Masters and Ph.D. in economics from the University of Wisconsin–Madison in 1956 and 1958 respectively.

 Professional career

 As an economist, Krueger is known in macroeconomics and trade, famously coining the term rent-seeking in a 1974 article.
 Furthermore, she has frequently criticised the U.S. sugar subsidies.
 She has published extensively on policy reform in developing countries, the role of multilateral institutions in the international economy, and the political economy of trade policy.
 In her 1996 Presidential address to the American Economic Association, she explored the lack of congruence between successful trade and development policies enacted worldwide and prevailing academic views.

 She first started teaching at the University of Wisconsin as a teaching assistant in 1955 and then became an economics professor in 1958.
 She taught economics at the University of Minnesota from 1959 to 1982 before serving as World Bank Chief Economist from 1982 to 1986 where she was the Vice President of Economics and Research.
+Under her tenure as chief economist, the World Bank undertook very large multi-country comparative studies to understand the effects of trade.

 After leaving the Bank, she taught at Duke University from 1987 to 1993, when she joined the faculty of Stanford University as Herald L. and Caroline L. Ritch Professor in Humanities and Sciences in the Department of Economics.
 She stayed at Stanford until 2001.
 She was also the founding director of Stanford's Center for Research on Economic Development and Policy Reform; and a senior fellow of the Hoover Institution.

-She served as First Deputy Managing Director of the International Monetary Fund (IMF) from September 1, 2001 to August 31, 2006, serving as Acting Managing Director of the Fund on a temporary basis between March 4, 2004 (resignation of Horst Köhler), and June 7, 2004 (starting date for Rodrigo de Rato's mandate).
+She served as First Deputy Managing Director of the International Monetary Fund (IMF) from September 1, 2001, to August 31, 2006, serving as Acting Managing Director of the Fund on a temporary basis between March 4, 2004 (resignation of Horst Köhler), and June 7, 2004 (starting date for Rodrigo de Rato's mandate).
 Until the appointment of Christine Lagarde in 2011, she was the only female to fill the role of IMF Managing Director.

 In 2005, she was awarded the prestigious title of Honorary Patron of the University Philosophical Society, Trinity College Dublin.
 In 2010, she was awarded an honorary doctorate from her alma mater, Oberlin College.
 Beginning in the spring of 2007, she assumed the position of professor of international economics at the Johns Hopkins School of Advanced International Studies in Washington, D.C.

 She is a Distinguished Fellow and past president of the American Economic Association, a member of the National Academy of Sciences, the American Academy of Arts and Sciences, The Econometric Society, and The American Philosophical Society and a senior research fellow of the National Bureau of Economic Research.
 She is the recipient of a number of economic prizes and awards.